osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

 ``wrap_message``
    Wrap the message in an outer message with headers as in munge_from.

-In addition, there are two more possible actions (actually processed by the dmarc-moderation rule) for dmarc_moderation_action only:

 ``reject``
    Bounce the message back to the sender with a default reason or one supplied in dmarc_moderation_notice.